gilesp1729/LoftyCAD/README.md

 # LoftyCAD goals
 # General
+LoftyCAD is a hierarchical CSG 3D-modelling program.
 It is open-source, actively maintained, and free to all.
 Simple to use like Sketchup, but with some improvements:
 In particular, it will:
 - Retain the identity of 3D shapes, do not merge irreversibly with others